You can schedule a medication abortion appointment online or by calling 1-877-200-PPIL.

 Your health care provider will give you the abortion pill at the clinic.
 The abortion pill works by blocking the hormone progesterone.
 Without progesterone, the lining of the uterus breaks down, and pregnancy cannot continue.

 You will take a second medicine—misoprostol.
 It causes the uterus to empty.

 You and your health care provider will plan the timing and place for the second step.
 You'll take the second medicine up to two days after taking the abortion pill.
 Your health care provider will give you instructions on how and when to take the second medicine.

 The second medicine—misoprostol— will cause you to have cramps and bleed heavily.
 Some patients may begin bleeding before taking the second medicine.
 But for most, the bleeding and cramping begin after taking it.
 It usually lasts a few hours.
 You may see large blood clots or tissue at the time of the abortion.

 More than half of patients abort within four or five hours after taking the second medicine.
 For others, it takes longer.
 But most women abort within a few days.

 It's normal to have some bleeding or spotting for up to four weeks after the abortion.
 You may use sanitary pads or tampons.
 But using pads makes it easier to keep track of your bleeding.

 How Does Medication Abortion Feel?

-For most women, medication abortion is like an early miscarriage.
+For most people, medication abortion is like an early miscarriage.
 It is normal for you to have bleeding and cramping.
-You might also
+You might also:

 - feel dizzy